iamkirankumaryadav/Library/Google 360 Suite/Marketing Term.md

 - Analyze Current Performance.
 - Set a Short Term and Long Term KPI Targets.
 - Review Targets, Analyze and Evaluate.

+### Data Life Cycle Visualizer
+- Understand from where the Data come from.
+- How it has Transformed throughout its Journey and where it is getting Consumed.